theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ![Image](images/arduino/boardmanager.png)
 *screenshot of the board manager*

 Then, we need to **select the board** that we are going to use.
 We can do this by navigating to Tools > Port > {Board}.
 The board(s) that are connected to your computer should appear here, and we need to select it by clicking it.
+You can also do this in the toolbar as you might have noticed.

 ![Image](images/arduino/boardselect.png)
 *screenshot of the board & port select procedure*